tjheslin1/Westie/README.md

 }
 ...
 ```
 _No more forgetting to complete TODOs as part of your Jira story.
 Your build will instead fail.
-The same can be done for Git Issues,_
+The same can be done for Git Issues._

 ## How do I get it?